Dave Shula: NFL career

 In 1992, Shula was named head coach of the Bengals.
 At age 32, he was one of the youngest men to achieve such a position with an NFL team.
 The younger Shula faced off against his father twice, dubbed Shula Bowl I and Shula Bowl II by the media, the first father and son head coaches to face each other in NFL history.
 Don's Dolphins beat Dave's Bengals in both games, 23–7 in 1994 and 26–23 in 1995.
 Both games were played in Cincinnati.
 The younger Shula's stint with the Bengals was unsuccessful and the team was dismal during the 1990s.
 The team compiled a 19–52 record over Shula's four and a half years at the helm.
 Infamously, Shula was hired over Kansas City Chiefs defensive coordinator Bill Cowher.
 Cowher took the head coaching position with the rival Pittsburgh Steelers that same offseason and went on to have a 22–9 career record against the Bengals, the most wins he had against any team as a head coach.
 This included an 8–1 record against Shula.

 The Bengals fired Shula after starting the 1996 season 1–6.
 Shula lost 50 games faster than any NFL coach in history, in 69 games.
 Shula surpassed former Tampa Bay Buccaneers head coach John McKay as the fastest coach to 50 losses to begin an NFL coaching career.

-After a 22 year absence from coaching, Dave Shula was hired as a wide receiver coach by Dartmouth College on March 29, 2018.
+After a 22-year absence from coaching, Dave Shula was hired as a wide receivers coach by Dartmouth College on March 29, 2018.

 Business career

-After leaving football, Shula joined the family steakhouse business in 1997 and has helped expand the franchise internationally.
-He is an amateur golfer, tennis player, and marathon runner.
+After leaving football, Shula joined the family steakhouse business in 1997 and helped expand the franchise internationally.
+He is an amateur golfer, tennis player and marathon runner.
 Dave is married and has three sons, Daniel, Chris and Matthew.